operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 multigroup: true
 ...
 ```
-For multi-group projects, the API Go type files are created under `apis/<group>/<version>/` and the controllers under `controllers/<group>/` and then, the Dockerfile will be also updated accordingly.
-For further information see the [Single Group to Multi-Group][multigroup-kubebuilder-doc]
+For multi-group projects, the API Go type files are created under `apis/<group>/<version>/` and the controllers under `controllers/<group>/` and then, the Dockerfile will be updated accordingly.
+For further information see the [multi-group migration doc][multigroup-kubebuilder-doc]

 This guide will cover the default case of a single group API.